charlstown/charlstown/README.md

 ### Thank you!

 If you have any questions, or comments, please get in touch.
-You can do this by raising an issue against the repository here: https://github.com/charlstown/charlstown
+You can contact me at my [LinkedIn profile](https://www.linkedin.com/in/carlosgn/).

 Happy coding! :vulcan_salute: